-This paper explores ovarian cancer in the context of the global cancer burden.
+This third edition delves further into ovarian cancer in the context of the global cancer burden.
 The most recent estimates of incidence, mortality, and the numbers of women living with the disease are given together with projections for the year 2040.
 Developments in the understanding of the disease are discussed, as are the various factors affecting a woman's chance of developing the disease.
 Evidence relating to variation of care is explored before more specific evaluation of variations in survival rates.

-Throughout the Atlas, the differences between the experiences of women in low-, middle- and highincome countries are also discussed.
-This remains an ongoing challenge, with the majority of studies emanating from high-income countries, in contrast to the greater burden of disease in lower- and middle-income countries.
+Throughout this paper, the differences between the experiences of women in low-, middleand high-income countries are also discussed.
+This remains an ongoing challenge, with most studies emanating from high-income countries, despite the greater burden of disease in lowand middle-income countries.